 How much will it cost?

-If you would like DAS Law to help you with your defamation dispute, there are a number of ways of funding your legal costs.
+If you would like DAS Law to help you with your defamation dispute, there are a number of ways to fund your legal costs.

 What should I do next?